Ways to Give

 Organizations may use the Foundation to create charitable funds for sustainability and fundraising.
 The Foundation’s successful experience, independence, tax exempt status, and minimal investment fees in managing charitable funds can be significant benefits in attracting dollars.

-Funds currently under the Foundation’s management include the Blair Area Law Enforcement Fund, Blair Public Library Foundation Sustainability Fund, Hearts for Herman Fund, Blair Trails Fund, Veterans Tribute Plaza Fund, and others.
+Funds currently under the Foundation’s management include the Blair Area Law Enforcement Fund, Blair Public Library Foundation Sustainability Fund, Fort Calhoun Park Improvements, Blair Trails Fund, Veterans Tribute Plaza Fund, and others.